Rahul-Khanna/danny/readme.md

 ### Setup:
 1. Clone this repo
-2. Ensure you have pip installed (Note: Good practice would be to have a virtual-env for this project)
+2. Ensure you have python 3.6 (or newer) and  pip installed (Note: Good practice would be to have a virtual-env for this project)
 3. `sh setup.sh`

 ### How To Run: